Branch Rules and Guidelines

 You must wear proper shoes as no open toed footwear is permitted on the ground.

-We also have a raffle each week, tickets are $1.00 each and the money raised supports the running of our club.
+We also have a raffle most weeks.
+Tickets are $1.00 each and the money raised supports the running of our club.

 You should wear comfortable, sturdy footwear, even in summer.
 Thongs and light sandals are not acceptable.